dashpradeep99/docker-complete-tutorial/2-orchestration.md

 web_1 |  * Restarting with stat
 ```

 The output means that you have successfully created the two services.
-To access the app, go in your web browser to http://<your node IP address>:5000 .
+To access the app, go in your web browser to http://{your node-0 public IP address}:5000 .
 You should see somthing like this:

 ![](images/orchestration-step1-1.png)

-Stop the app after you confirm it worked.
+**Step 5:** Stop the app after you confirm it worked.

 ` node-0:~/dockchat# docker-compose stop && docker-compose rm -f `

-## Step2: Set Up a Docker Swarm cluster
+## Task 2: Set Up a Docker Swarm cluster

-Docker Swarm is native clustering for Docker.
+**Docker Swarm** is native clustering for Docker.
 It turns a pool of Docker hosts into a single, virtual host.

 Swarm serves the standard Docker API, so any tool which already communicates with a Docker daemon can use Swarm to transparently scale to multiple hosts: Dokku, Compose, Krane, Flynn, Deis, DockerUI, Shipyard, Drone, Jenkins... and, of course, the Docker client itself.